MassimoClementi/TRIP-low-level-controller/README.md

 ## Board parameters

+> **_NOTE:_**  The parameters manager functionality may not be avaialble for boards that do not have a sufficient amount of memory.
+Please refer to `BoardTypes.h`for more information.

 This project also embeds a board parameter manager, which enables to read, edit and store name-and-value-pair parameters without the need to recompile and load the entire project on the Arduino.

 To store the parameters and preserve their values even when the board is powered off, the internal EEPROM memory is used.
 Since the amount of writes/erase of EEPROM memories are limited (typically to 100.000 cicles for each memory block), implementation approaches have been followed to ensure that those operations are performed as few times as possible.